veronika-pt/blog.veronika.pt/_posts/2023-05-10-The Energy Certificate of an Apartment in Portugal and How It Benefits Renters.md

-# The Energy Certificate of an Apartment in Portugal and How It Benefits Renters
+title: The Energy Certificate of an Apartment in Portugal and How It Benefits Renters

 The energy certificate of an apartment is a document that details the apartment’s energy efficiency, pointing out problematic areas and how to improve them.
 The higher the energy efficiency level, the better the apartment maintains its temperature without exchanging heat with the surrounding environment.
 Simply put: it keeps warmth in during winter and prevents heat from entering in the summer.